 The KMZ file format keeps it all portable.
 Photos, route line, and metadata in a single archive you can email or archive alongside your originals.

 Your photos need GPS coordinates embedded in their EXIF metadata — that's what "geotagged" means.
 Smartphones with GPS and cameras with built-in GPS modules write these coordinates automatically.
 DSLR and mirrorless cameras typically don't.
 If your photos aren't geotagged yet, see How to Geotag Photos on Mac for every method to add location data before you export.
+See also Why Geotag Your Photos? for the full case for building a location-aware library.

 You also need Google Earth Pro — the free desktop application for Mac, Windows, and Linux, available from google.com/earth/about/versions.
 The web version of Google Earth and the mobile app do not support KMZ files with embedded photos.
 For this workflow, the desktop version is required.

-How Google Earth Pro displays your photos
+How Does Google Earth Pro Display Geotagged Photos?

 Google Earth Pro reads a format called KMZ — a compressed archive that bundles KML markup (the location data and structure) with embedded image previews.
 When you open a KMZ, Google Earth reads each photo's coordinates and places a pin on the globe at that exact location.